A retirement pension, or income stream, provides you with a regular income from your superannuation savings.

 This type of strategy might be helpful if:

-When you take these choices and factors into account, together with the potential tax implications and possible effects on Age Pension or other government entitlements, it’s essential to get the right advice before finalising any decisions.
+When you take these choices and factors into account, together with the potential tax implications and possible effects on Age Pension or other government entitlements, it’s important to get the right advice for your circumstances before finalising any decisions.
 There are different advice options available to you as a member.Find out more

 The idea of retiring at a particular age is not something that will suit everyone.
 (Source: CommBank)